google-deepmind/debate/README.md

 The formalized result differs from the paper result slightly in that we focus only on correctness: we do not yet formalize space complexity, count only oracle queries for time complexity, and represent those queries only via the code for the protocol.
-We also define Lipshitz oracle machines differently: the paper fixes $M$ and lets both $\mathcal{O}$ and $\mathcal{O}'$ vary, while we fix both
+We also define Lipschitz oracle machines differently: the paper fixes $M$ and lets both $\mathcal{O}$ and $\mathcal{O}'$ vary, while we fix both
 $M$ and $\mathcal{O}$ and let only $\mathcal{O}'$ vary (this slightly strengthens the resulting theorem).

 1. `Prob/Defs.lean`: Finitely supported probability distributions, representing stochastic computations.
-2. `Debate/Oracle.lean`: Our computation model, including the definition of Lipshitz oracles.
+2. `Debate/Oracle.lean`: Our computation model, including the definition of Lipschitz oracles.
 3. `Debate/Protocol.lean`: The debate protocol, honest players, and the definition of correctness.
 4. `Debate/Correct.lean`: The final correctness theorems.
 5. `Debate/Details.lean`: Proof details.